agnes-riviere/calibration_molonari_mini/protocole_calibration.md

 Filter the climate chamber signal that was captured.
 For each temperature slope, a linear regression of the recorded voltage is computed.
 The linear regression function in the script 2 filterClimaticChamber can be used.
 The file names end with "flt.csv" after this step.
 5. Correct the offset offsets between the U-T curves and the U-H calibration curve.

-# 8. Calculation of Calibration Curves R scripts then process the data gathered during the calibrations described above to determine the relationship between the measured voltage, the applied differential load, and the temperature.
+# 7. Calculation of Calibration Curve
+R scripts then process the data gathered during the calibrations described above to determine the relationship between the measured voltage, the applied differential load, and the temperature.
 The [README.md](README.md) provides information on the various processing steps.
 This paragraph goes into detail about the recordings' post-processing.
 All of the files pertaining to the calibration of the sensors can be found in the calibration folder.
 The raw data are saved in the calibration/data/1 raw data folder, as was previously mentioned.
 The scripts are in the calibration/scripts R directory.